-Welcome to VALID Nutrition's Annual Review 2018.
-The purpose of this document is to provide our supporters and the general public with a candid review of VALID Nutrition's activities and developments during 2018, including an overview of our plans for the year ahead.
+Welcome to VALID Nutrition's Annual Review 2019.
+The purpose of this document is to provide our supporters and the general public with a candid review of VALID Nutrition's activities and developments during 2019, including an overview of our plans for the year ahead.

 VALID Nutrition is a "not for profit" company, limited by guarantee and incorporated in Ireland.
 As such, it has no shareholders and cannot disperse profits outside of the business.
 It is a registered Irish, UK and US public charity, but operates a distinctive social impact business model that incorporates a special dispensation from the Irish Revenue Authorities allowing it to trade.
-Eight Members (Trustees), four of whom form the Board of Directors, govern the company.
-The Board is chaired by company founder, Dr. Steve Collins and includes Howard Dalzell (former Director of Policy at Concern Worldwide), Roger Yates, (Humanitarian Director of PLAN International), Dr. Hans-Jürgen Koch, (former CEO of Deutsche Bank (Suisse) SA) and Caroline Keeling (Chief Executive of Keelings).
-The Company Secretary is Derek Staveley, formerly Finance Director of Unilever Ireland.
+Five Members (Trustees), four of whom form the Board of Directors, govern the company.
+The Board is chaired by company founder, Dr. Steve Collins (a Medical Doctor and also holding a PhD in Nutrition, Steve is an internationally recognized expert in humanitarian nutrition interventions, as well as a respected academic); and includes Howard Dalzell (former Director of Policy at Concern Worldwide), Dr. Hans-Jürgen Koch, (former CEO of Deutsche Bank (Suisse) SA) and Caroline Keeling (Chief Executive of Keelings).
+The Company Secretary is Claire Collins, (wife of Steve Collins and former development worker with Concern Worldwide).
 VALID Nutrition's small management team report to the Board through their Chief Executive, Paul Murphy (former Chief Executive of Unilever Ireland).
 Our lean structure is designed to harness modern technology and progressive work practices, thereby reducing costs and enabling smarter, more efficient work methods.

 - Auditors: KPMG, 1 Stokes Place, St. Stephen's Green, Dublin 2. - Banking Services: Allied Irish Bank (Irl), Barclays (UK) and Northern Trust (USA). - Head Office: Derry Duff, Bantry, Co.
-Cork, Ireland "virtual office". - No. of Employees: 7. - Turnover: €576,509 (for year ending 31st March 2018, our financial year).
+Cork, P75 PD60, Ireland "virtual office". - Charity Registration Number: 20065737 - No. of Employees: 4. - Turnover: €242,051 (for year ending 31st March 2019, our financial year).
 Note: The above figure excludes turnover from our foods manufacturing partnership in Malawi.